mcellteam/mcell/libmcell/documentation/generated/classes.rst

    * | return type: Complex

-  | Creates a Complex of this Species.
-Can be currently used only for simple species, i.e. those that
-  | have a single molecule instance and no components.
+  | Creates a copy of a Complex from this Species with specified orientation and compartment name.

 * | **to_bngl_str**